List of MOSFET applications

-MOS integrated circuit (MOS IC)
+Integrated circuits

-The MOSFET is the most widely used type of transistor and the most critical device component in integrated circuit (IC) chips.
-Planar process, developed by Jean Hoerni at Fairchild Semiconductor in early 1959, was critical to the invention of the monolithic integrated circuit chip by Robert Noyce later in 1959.
-The same year, Atalla used his surface passivation process to make the first working MOSFET with Dawon Kahng at Bell Labs.
+The MOSFET, invented by a Bell Labs team under Mohamed Atalla and Dawon Kahng between 1959 and 1960, is the most widely used type of transistor and the most critical device component in integrated circuit (IC) chips.
+Planar process, developed by Jean Hoerni at Fairchild Semiconductor in early 1959, was also critical to the invention of the monolithic integrated circuit chip by Robert Noyce later in 1959.
 This was followed by the development of clean rooms to reduce contamination to levels never before thought necessary, and coincided with the development of photolithography which, along with surface passivation and the planar process, allowed circuits to be made in few steps.

 Atalla realised that the main advantage of a MOS transistor was its ease of fabrication, particularly suiting it for use in the recently invented integrated circuits.
 In contrast to bipolar transistors which required a number of steps for the p–n junction isolation of transistors on a chip, MOSFETs required no such steps but could be easily isolated from each other.
 Its advantage for integrated circuits was re-iterated by Dawon Kahng in 1961.
 The Si–SiO2 system possessed the technical attractions of low cost of production (on a per circuit basis) and ease of integration.
 These two factors, along with its rapidly scaling miniaturization and low energy consumption, led to the MOSFET becoming the most widely used type of transistor in IC chips.

 The earliest experimental MOS IC to be demonstrated was a 16-transistor chip built by Fred Heiman and Steven Hofstein at RCA in 1962.
 General Microelectronics later introduced the first commercial MOS integrated circuits in 1964, consisting of 120 p-channel transistors.
 It was a 20-bit shift register, developed by Robert Norman and Frank Wanlass.
 In 1967, Bell Labs researchers Robert Kerwin, Donald Klein and John Sarace developed the self-aligned gate (silicon-gate) MOS transistor, which Fairchild Semiconductor researchers Federico Faggin and Tom Klein used to develop the first silicon-gate MOS IC.

-MOS IC chips
+Chips

 There are various different types of MOS IC chips, which include the following.

-MOS large-scale integration (MOS LSI)
+Large-scale integration

 With its high scalability, and much lower power consumption and higher density than bipolar junction transistors, the MOSFET made it possible to build high-density IC chips.
 By 1964, MOS chips had reached higher transistor density and lower manufacturing costs than bipolar chips.
 MOS chips further increased in complexity at a rate predicted by Moore's law, leading to large-scale integration (LSI) with hundreds of MOSFETs on a chip by the late 1960s.
 MOS technology enabled the integration of more than 10,000 transistors on a single LSI chip by the early 1970s, before later enabling very large-scale integration (VLSI).